A request for your health plan to review a decision or a grievance.

 The most you pay during a benefit plan year (January-December) before your health plan begins to pay 100% of the allowed amount after your deductible is met.
 This limit never includes your premium or balance-billed charges.
 Your copays are included in your out-of-pocket max.

 A decision by your health plan that a health care service, treatment plan, prescription drug or durable medical equipment is medically necessary.
 Sometimes called prior authorization, prior approval or precertification.
-Your health insurance or plan may require preauthorization for certain services before you receive them, except in an emergency.
+Your health insurance requires 14-day notification prior to all non-urgent/non emergent services.

 The cost you and your employer share for your health plan paid through your paycheck.